Please ensure Javascript is enabled for purposes of website accessibility Responsible Conduct in Research (RCR) | University of West Florida

 RCR Training Requirements

-In 2010, the National Science Foundation introduced a new requirement all undergraduate, graduate and postdoctoral researchers supported by National Science Foundation (NSF) awards.
-The National Institutes of Health (NIH) and United States Department of Agriculture - National Institute of Food and Agriculture (USDA-NIFA) now also require students and other personnel involved in their awards to complete RCR training.
+The National Science Foundation (NSF) has recently updated the requirement for Responsible Conduct of Research training to be extended to now include faculty and other senior personnel on awards.
+New NSF proposals submitted on or due on or after July 31, 2023, will require students, post-doc fellows, faculty and senior personnel to take RCR training.
+The National Institutes of Health (NIH) and United States Department of Agriculture - National Institute of Food and Agriculture (USDA-NIFA) also require students and other personnel involved in their awards to complete RCR training.
 Individuals who do not complete required RCR training cannot be paid beginning one week after their training deadline expires, and cannot be reinstated to the award until the training is complete.

 The following funding agencies require RCR Training: